s-matyukevich/raspberry-pi-os/docs/lesson05/rpi-os.md

 ### Forking user processes

 Now let's go back to the `kernel.c` file.
 As we've seen in the previous section, after `kernel_process` finishes, [user_process](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/src/kernel.c#L22) function will be executed in the user mode.
 This function calls `clone` system call 2 times in order to  execute [user_process1](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/src/kernel.c#L10) function in 2 parallel threads. `clone` system call requires that the location of a new user stack will be passed to it, we also need to call `malloc` syscall in order to allocate 2 new memory pages.
-Let's now take a look at how `clone` syscall wrapping function looks like.
+Let's now take a look at what the `clone` syscall wrapping function looks like.
 You can find it [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/src/sys.S#L22)

 ```
 .globl call_sys_clone